 - 4.10.
 In the stock options market, positions held by a market maker are recorded by the SEHK Options Clearing House in a segregated clearing account.
 Under SEHK rules, positions held by market makers in segregated clearing accounts are treated as having been reported to the SEHK.
-The SFC accepts that if the segregated clearing account is used exclusively to keep positions of a single market maker, the market maker will be deemed to have fulfilled the reporting requirements as stated in Sections 6(1), 6(1A) and 6(2) of the Rules. - 4.11.
-Appendix 2 provides examples to illustrate the application of the prescribed limits and reporting levels.
-Examples to illustrate the application of the prescribed limits and reporting levels with respect to funds are detailed in paragraph 6.
+The SFC accepts that if the segregated clearing account is used exclusively to keep positions of a single market maker, the market maker will be deemed to have fulfilled the reporting requirements as stated in Sections 6(1) and 6(2) of the Rules. - 4.11.
+Appendix 2 provides examples to illustrate the application of the prescribed limits and reportable positions.